 My son and I felt like staying in the room in the morning, so we ordered room service.
 I highly recommend the buttermilk pancakes!

-The tub was absolutely massive and probably could’ve fit my entire family.
+The tub was absolutely massive and probably could fit my entire family.
 The room’s overall vibe was relaxed and roomy, as it felt like there was plenty of room to move around.

 We had a patio room, which had a sliding door that opened onto the patio with covered chairs.
 We also had a fire pit, so we could enjoy that while listening to the massive roar of the waterfall in the background (one of the best Washington waterfalls!)

 They also have suites available to rent if you have a large group or family.
 I’d love to come back sometime and bring my whole family to enjoy a cozy weekend here.
 Pets are even allowed, which is great since it’s hard to find dog-friendly vacations sometimes.